S. S. Rajamouli: Awards and recognition

 Through his Baahubali films, Rajamouli is credited with pioneering the pan-Indian films movement.
 Gautam Jain of Ormax Media, a media and entertainment consulting firm writes, "Before the release of Bahubali: The Beginning (2015), the term 'Pan India film' did not exist in film media or audience lingo."
 He also called him the 'original Pan India filmmaker' and the 'most successful Pan India filmmaker'.
 Vijay Kiragandur, the producer of the KGF films credited Rajamouli for making Baahubali films and giving him the confidence to take KGF: Chapter 1 to audiences across the country.

 Rachel Dwyer, professor of Indian Cultures and Cinema at SOAS University of London remarked that Rajamouli is India's most significant director at present who can make a film in a south Indian language that becomes a pan-Indian film which can also be enjoyed overseas audience.

 Film trade analyst Komal Nahta, citing the successful track record of Rajamouli called him the "biggest Indian film director ever".
 Manoj Kumar R of The Indian Express wrote, "It's a rarity to find a director who sells more tickets than the leading stars of a movie.
 And in that respect, he has monopolized that space."'
-Sagar Tetali of Film Companion noted, that the success of Rajamouli's films is the triumph of directorial ambition over the actor-star image — centered film culture in Telugu cinema."
+Sagar Tetali of Film Companion noted, that the success of Rajamouli's films is the triumph of directorial ambition over the actor-star image — centred film culture in Telugu cinema."
 At the 95th Academy Awards, "Naatu Naatu" from RRR became the first song from an Indian film to win the Academy Award for Best Original Song.
 He was invited to join the Academy of Motion Picture Arts and Sciences in June 2024.